The role of the main Board and reserved matters

 - Receiving reports from the Board Committees (being the Audit Committee, the Nominations Committee and the Remuneration Committee).

-- Determine the remuneration of the Executive Directors, Senior Management Team and the Company Secretary through the Remuneration Committee
+- Determine the remuneration of the Executive Directors, Senior Management Team and the Company Secretary following recommendation from the Remuneration Committee.

 - Approval of new share incentive plans or major changes to existing plans, on the recommendation of the Remuneration Committee

-- Determining the division of responsibilities between the Chairman, the Senior Independent Director and the Chief Executive Officer
+- Determining the division of responsibilities between the Chairman, the Senior Independent Director and the Chief Executive.

-- Receiving and reviewing reports from Board Committees, and if appropriate, making recommendations.
+- Receiving and reviewing reports from Board Committees.